matthewlhchiu/matthewlhchiu.github.io/research.md

 ---
 layout: default
-title: "Research"
+title: "Projects"
-permalink: /research/
+permalink: /projects/
 ---
-# Research
+# Project
-This space is a collection of the projects and essays that I've worked on (both at the LSE and otherwise)!
+This space is a collection of the research and academic projects that I've worked on (both at the LSE and elsewhere)!

 ## Current projects
 - **Climate change awareness and attitudes in Sub-Saharan Africa** (2023): As part of my BSc degree, my team and I conducted a research project to understand and identify the correlates of climate change awareness and attitudes in Sub-Saharan Africa.
 We presented our results and findings to the World Bank. (*ongoing.*)